All Episodes

 Of course, we know it's not over.

-It ain't over till it's over.
+It ain't over until it's over.

 It's certainly not over.

-Let's do I have a short clip.
+Do I have a short clip?

-Play this clip and I'll jump in.
+Play this clip and then I'll jump in.

 Breaking news of the night is that federal prosecutors have written and submitted a memo explaining why charges should not be brought against former FBI director James Comey.

-That news comes a day after a day of intense speculation that Donald Trump's new acting U.S. attorney in the Eastern District of Virginia, adjacent to Washington, D.C. will seek an indictment of James Comey, possibly for lying to Congress before Tuesday of next week, because the five-year statute of limitations on that charge will expire on Tuesday.
+That news comes a day after a day of intense speculation that Donald Trump's new acting U.S. attorney in the Eastern District of Virginia, adjacent to Washington, D.C., will seek an indictment of James Comey, possibly for lying to Congress, before Tuesday of next week, because the five-year statute of limitations on that charge will expire on Tuesday.

 steve bannon